kubeflow/kfp-tekton/guides/advanced_user_guide.md

     return ConditionOp
 ```

 Here, the `apiVersion`, `kind`, and `name` are mandatory fields for all custom tasks.
-The `DEFAULT_CONDITION_OUTPUT_KEYWORD` is a required argument for running CEL custom task only.
+The `DEFAULT_CONDITION_OUTPUT_KEYWORD` field is a required argument only for running CEL custom task.
 The `CEL_EVAL_IMAGE` image is registered as a custom task in the KFP-Tekton compiler, so the backend knows this ContianerOp needs to be compiled differently.

 ### Defining Your Own Tekton Custom Task on KFP-Tekton
 1. To define your own Tekton custom task on KFP-Tekton, first define a unique image name for classifying your containerOp definition as a custom task and update the list of registered custom task images.